-Exclusive: J&J warns diabetic patients - Insulin pump vulnerable to hacking
+J&J warns diabetic patients: Insulin pump vulnerable to hacking

 Jay Radcliffe, a diabetic and researcher with cyber security firm Rapid7 Inc, said he had identified ways for a hacker to spoof communications between the remote control and the OneTouch Ping insulin pump, potentially forcing it to deliver unauthorized insulin injections.

-The system is vulnerable because those communications are not encrypted, or scrambled, to prevent hackers from gaining access to the device, said Radcliffe, who reported vulnerabilities in the pump to J&J in April.
+The system is vulnerable because those communications are not encrypted, or scrambled, to prevent hackers from gaining access to the device, said Radcliffe, who reported vulnerabilities in the pump to J&J in April and published them on the Rapid7 blog on Tuesday. (bit.ly/2dOUm0e)

 J&J executives said they worked on the security issues with Radcliffe.